Catania Entry Requirements

 Includes

-All EU countries United States United Kingdom Canada Australia New Zealand Japan South Korea Brazil Argentina Chile Israel UAE
+United States United Kingdom Canada Australia New Zealand Japan South Korea Israel Brazil Argentina Chile Mexico Singapore Malaysia United Arab Emirates

 Electronic Travel Authorization (ETIAS)